Elizabeth Friedländer: Bookwork and Penguin Books

-She learnt English and was eventually rescued from the drudgery of life as a domestic servant by Francis Meynell, who found work for her and became a supportive friend.
+She learned English and was eventually rescued from the drudgery of life as a domestic servant by Francis Meynell, who found work for her and became a supportive friend.
 By 1942 she was in charge of design at the Ministry of Information’s black propaganda unit, led by Ellic Howe, where she produced forged Wehrmacht and Nazi rubber stamps, false ration books, and so on, while at the same time carrying out freelance commissions.

 By the end of the war she had a wide circle of friends as well as good contacts in the printing and publishing world.
 She decided to stay in Britain, became a naturalised citizen and anglicised her name.
 Later work included the series Britain in Pictures, patterned papers for Curwen and Penguin Books, decorative borders for Linotype, printer's flowers for Monotype, and calligraphy for the Roll of Honour at Sandhurst.
 She was responsible for many of the post-war designs of Penguin Books and the little Penguin logo when they were 25 years old.

-Ireland
+County Cork, Ireland

 In the early 1960s she retired to County Cork, Ireland with her “life-long companion” Alessandro MacMahon, where with failing eyesight she continued working and took up gardening.
-She died in 1984.
-Many of her works were privately donated to the University College Cork.
+MacMahon worked with the Irish Shark Club when they were here.
+Friedländer ended up also working for them by designing letterforms for them to use.
+At the same time she continued to work for London's Royal Military Academy by commuting to London.

+She died in 1984 in Kinsale, Ireland.
+The professional archive that she developed in County Cork, given to her friends after she died, was privately donated to the University College Cork.
+The Elizabeth Friedlander Ancillary, a collection of original artwork and cuttings drawn, and collected, be her was donated to University College Cork in 2017.
+The violin that belonged to her mother is one of the items that the Cork School of Music has in an exhibition and is loaned out each year to a student of excellence.